 Belonging to the Priory of St Andrews, the medieval church was dedicated to St Laurence.
 The church was partially rebuilt 1846, then renovated by Thomas Saunders Robertson 1892, including addition of porch and new bellcote, the apse was removed and the neo-classical Duncan Mausoleum erected, Robert Mylne, dated 1789 (now converted to vestry).
 Framed texts from the Psalms and Lord’s Prayer were affixed in 1892.
 A stained glass window depicting St John looks south with a War Memorial on the north wall.
 The Reformer, Paul Methven, administered the Sacrament in 1558.
+Building now for sale.
+Closed.

 The information about churches in Scotland’s Churches Scheme has been provided by the congregations or taken from the Historic Scotland list and published sources, in particular, the Buildings of Scotland volumes and the RIAS Illustrated Architectural Guides.
 To contact this specific church please complete the Contact this Church form above.
 The information is not authoritative; please contact Scotland’s Churches Trust to let us know of any errors or omissions.